th3-z/kf2-magicked-admin/README.md

 * Enabling the map_autochange option will change the map to a random one from official Killing floor 2 maps if the server gets stuck on the same map with 0 players for 4 hours.

 ### Planned features
+* Player joined messages: Welcome back player Dave.
+Kills xxx, deaths xxx, logins xxx, ect.
+* Player with top Kills and least health lost for current round displayed in chat at the end of each round.
 * !next_map and !previous_map, to change map to previous or next map in the map cycle.
 * Add server name to the print messages like "INFO: Player bon joined server Hard" and "INFO: Player bon quit from Hard".
 * INFO: Submitting motd for "Server.name".